scosman/hooks_mcp/README.md

 Optional command line arguments include:
  - `--working-directory`/`-wd`: Typically the path to your project root.
 Set if not running from project root.
+ - `--http-streaming-port`: Run the server with HTTP streaming on the specified port instead of stdio.
+The server will listen on `http://localhost:<port>/mcp`.
  - `--disable-prompt-tool`: Disable the `get_prompt` tool entirely, similar to setting `get_prompt_tool_filter` to an empty array.
  - The last argument is the path to the `hooks_mcp.yaml` file, if not using the default `./hooks_mcp.yaml`